 Thanks for your interest in adopting one of our beautiful rescue dogs.
 The adoption process is as much about you and your family’s readiness for a Great Pyrenees or mix as it is about finding the appropriate dog for your home.
 We are short on volunteers to answer random questions about individual dogs so we ask that you complete the online application so we know a little bit about you when our volunteer calls.
 You may be surprised, but many applicants do not adopt the dog they originally applied for.
 Adoption is a multi-stage process that consists of determining whether you are ready to adopt and then identifying the appropriate dog for your home.
+Please visit our adoption process page to see how this works.
 We appreciate your patience as there are many dogs and many applicants, but just a few qualified volunteers to make the match that we hope will be right for you.
 We advise watching this video as a good primer on what you can expect from owning this breed.

 Take our quick test to determine if you are ready to adopt.
 You should be able to answer yes to all the following: